GreenRedondo

 If you have hedges, this CAN happen to you!
 There are over 30% of properties in Redondo Beach which are directly affected.
 This is WHY it is imperative we act now to save our trees!

-Enforcement of these dormant, outdated ordinances, will cause us to lose over 30% of our trees, our hedges, our privacy, and create a massive environmental impact.
+Enforcement of these dormant, outdated ordinances, will cause us to lose an estimated over 30% of our trees, our hedges, our privacy, and create a massive environmental impact.
 One of the primary reasons the City was designated as Tree City USA was because of our trees and because of their lack of enforcement of these dormant law.
 We need to get the word out there and change these laws.

 Call to action!